philrmass/style-explorer/README.md

 _This JavaScript React application lets you explore the colors of a website or image_

-_This was originally created as my capstone project for Epicodus._
+_This was originally created as my capstone project for Epicodus.
+This was the [project proposal](docs/proposal.md)_ _

 ## Setup and Installation